SimpleMethod/7SegmentDisplayClock/README.md

 # 🗺️ Technologies used in project
  - Based on microcontroller STM32
 - Used CD4511BE as BCD code decoder.
-- Used GPS Ublox NEO-M8 as GPS signal reciver.
+- Used GPS Ublox NEO-M8 as GPS signal receiver.
 - Used DS3212 as RTC clock.
 -  Development necessary libraries based on technical documentation,